Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/essay.md

 These coordinates are not incidental metadata.

 They are part of how the written form becomes usable in software.

+The normalized sign center used by later layout is `500x500`.
+That common center lets an authored signbox keep its internal spatial composition while still aligning predictably inside passages, lanes, and rendered output.

 For example, the signbox portion of this sign: